guardian/frontend/docs/repressing.md

 Nothing to worry about, just get shipping!
 ### Old facia can use new format, new facia can use the old: Y, N
 If you just ship new facia without pressing things will break.
-* turn off auto deploy of preview/training
+* turn off auto deploy of preview (and CODE facia if you like)
-* goo deploy --block
+* goo deploy block
 * merge to master
 * when it's on CODE, turn on the facia-press-on-demand switch on CODE
-* post to TODO to repress all the code fronts
+* log into a code facia presser and post to http://localhost:9000/press/draft/all and live/all (takes a couple of mins) to repress all the code fronts
 When you are happy with everything on code:
+* turn on facia press on demand switch on PROD
 * deploy facia-press to PROD
-* wait a short time (TODO or force it?) for all the fronts to get the new format
+* post to http://localhost:9000/press/draft/all and live/all on a prod facia presser
+* command for the above is curl -v -X POST -H 'Content-Length: 0' http://localhost:9000/press/draft/all
 * deploy training/preview and check they still work
 * deploy facia etc
 * have a beer

 ### Old facia can use new format, new facia can use the old: N, N
 You're a bit stuck, maybe find another way to do it!